Our Approach to Education

-Self-knowledge is innate.
-The core purpose of the School’s education is to draw out (L. educare: to draw out) the knowledge that is each person’s birthright.
-This is sometimes described as remembering what has always been known.
-This education can also be described as 'esoteric', in its original meaning of 'inner', or 'from within'.
+Self-knowledge is innate, and the drawing out (L. educare) of this is each person’s birthright.
+It can also be described as remembering what has always been known.
+This education can also be described as 'esoteric', in its original meaning of ‘inner’ or 'from within'.

-- The realisation that the closer we come to the core of our own humanity, the more universal our discoveries.
+- The closer we come to the core of our own humanity, the more universal our discoveries.

-- An increased awareness of the real value of our connection with the world and with each other.
+- An increased awareness of the real value of our connection to the world and with each other.

 How does it work in practice?

-These principles govern the structure of the courses and the School’s approach to learning.
 The truth that no-one can teach another person about their inner reality is completely respected.
-Thus there are no teachers as such in the School, but there is a body of highly experienced and dedicated staff in service to the courses, who are personally committed to further education themselves.
+There are no teachers as such in this education, but there is a body of very experienced and dedicated staff in service to the courses, who are themselves committed to further self knowledge.

 In each of the School’s courses, the whole matter of esoteric education is presented from the start.
 Nothing is held back for later, except perhaps greater detail and finer understandings.
-There is then nothing elementary about any of the School’s courses.
 Each is a complete whole.